Diseases & Conditions

 Hammer Toe

-Hammer toes occur when the toe starts to curl up instead of lying flat.
-The middle toe joint will bend up and if you have your foot in a tight shoe, it will rub up against the shoe surface and cause pain.
+Hammer toes occur when the toe starts to curl instead of lying flat, and the middle toe joint bends upward.
+If you have your foot in a tight shoe, the top of the middle toe joint will rub up against the shoe surface and cause pain.
 In addition, the muscles that attach to the toes will continue to weaken if the foot stays in this abnormal position.

 Crossover Toe